Lieutenant Governor of Georgia

 The lieutenant governor of Georgia is a constitutional officer of the State of Georgia, elected to a four-year term by popular vote.
-Unlike in some other U.S. states, the lieutenant governor is elected on a separate ticket from the Governor of Georgia.
+Unlike in some other U.S. states, the lieutenant governor is elected on a separate ticket from the governor of Georgia.

-Constitutionally, the lieutenant governor's primary job is to serve as President of Georgia's Senate.
-In the case of incapacity of the governor, the lieutenant governor assumes the powers (but not the title) of the Governor.
-Should the governor die or otherwise leave office, the lieutenant governor becomes governor for the remainder of the term of office.
+Constitutionally, the lieutenant governor's primary job is to serve as president of Georgia's Senate.
+In the case of incapacity of the governor, the lieutenant governor assumes their duties and power (but not the title).
+Should the governor die or otherwise leave office, the lieutenant governor assumes the office for the remainder of the term.

 The office of Lieutenant Governor was created by a state constitutional revision in 1945.
 Prior to that time, Georgia did not have such an office.
 Elected in 1946 (for a term to begin in 1947) Georgia's first lieutenant governor, Melvin E. Thompson became involved in the three governors controversy.

 The current lieutenant governor of Georgia is Republican Burt Jones.

-Eligibility

-Article V, Paragraph IV of the Georgia State Constitution details the qualifications for the office of Georgia's lieutenant governor.
-In order to be eligible for the office a person must have lived in the United States for 15 years and in Georgia for six years and be at least 30 years old.
-The Lieutenant Governor of Georgia has no restrictions on the number of times an individual can hold the office.

-Role of the lieutenant governor

-Duties
+History

-The lieutenant governor's formal duties are limited by the Georgia State Constitution to being President of the Senate and the successor of the Governor whenever the governor dies, resigns or is removed from office via impeachment.
-The lieutenant governor assumes the gubernatorial powers & duties as acting governor, whenever the governor is disabled Other, informal duties, were initiated by Lieutenant Governor Marvin Griffin during his tenure and include naming chairmen to senate committees and "taking an active role in the leadership of the senate."
-He also began the custom of asking the governor's approval of these appointments.
-These powers lasted until 2003, when Governor Sonny Perdue, a Republican, stripped the lieutenant governor at the time, Democrat Mark Taylor of those powers, giving them to the president pro tempore of the Senate.
-In November 2010, the Republican majority voted to change the senate rules, stripping the Lieutenant Governor's ability to appoint the membership of senate committees.
+The office of lieutenant governor in Georgia was created by an amendment to the state constitution in 1945.
+The primary purpose of the office was for its incumbent to serve as a successor in the event the governorship became vacant.
+Melvin E. Thompson became the first person elected to the office in 1946.
+Due to the outcome of the three governors controversy, he served only two months (January to March 1947) in the office, succeeding to the governorship in March 1947, pending a special election in 1948.
+That year, Marvin Griffin was elected to the lieutenant governorship.
+Griffin establish several informal precedents during his tenure, namely by assuming an active leadership role in the State Senate and by naming chairs of the body's committees with the governor's assent.
+In 2003, the Senate altered its rules and granted the power of appointing committee chairs to the Senate president pro tempore.
+In November 2010, the Republican majority voted to change the Senate rules, stripping the Lieutenant Governor's ability to appoint the membership of Senate committees.

-President of the Senate
+Election

+All candidates for the office of lieutenant governor must also have been a citizen of the United States for at least 15 years and a resident of Georgia for at least six years preceding election.
+The lieutenant governor is elected on their own ticket separate from the governor.
+They serve without term limits.